hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ## Overview

-The VPN servers in this document run wireguard on Ubuntu 22.04 LTS.
-Wireguard is installed and configured automatically with Ansible.
-The wireguard configuration in this document assumes the network in the following figure:
+The VPN servers in this document run WireGuard on Ubuntu 22.04 LTS.
+WireGuard is installed and configured automatically with Ansible.
+The WireGuard configuration in this document assumes the network in the following figure:

 ```